Monitoring platform for keeping systems up and running at all times.

 “Green” computing is considered as a great hit among developers and rest of the population.
 Since over the last couple of decades the number of servers increased drastically, so did the need to serve those servers with sufficient power supply.
 Therefore, large sized data centres in the world came to the existence.
 Extremely large companies such as Google, Apple, Facebook etc. are fighting their way through saving the environment from the pollution they cause by implementing and moving their servers on the clouds and moving their data centres near renewable energy sources, so that way they fight against the fossil-fuel burning impact on sites like those.
 Those “clouds” never produce rain, so your Facebook account is quite safe, do not worry.
 Making these differences should further lead to the far more efficient use of resources across the data centres.
 By making those differences, people are reducing the environmental impact which can be compared to a traditional capacity management approach.

 Serverless architecture is something you implement if you are in need of it.
 If not, learn more about it, and you might discover that you need it, but you weren’t aware of that fact, yet.
-Feel free to comment in the comment section below or visit our blog and find an article of interest to start a discussion with other readers!
-Feel free send us a question, and we’ll gladly help you out with any doubts that might concern you.
+If you’d like to learn more about a real life example of Shamrock Trading Corp successfully migrating from a traditional cluster to serverless architecture, and find out more about their winning strategy in doing so, dowload this free case study.